 - Preheat the oven to 400 degrees.

-- Place the potatoes in a baking dish large enough to hold them in a single layer.
+- Place the potatoes in the baking dish in a single layer.
+Sprinkle on the oregano, garlic, lemon zest, salt and ground black pepper.

 - Serve hot or at room temperature.